pecheylauren02/mp5_posh_portables/README.md

 - Admins have the ability to remove a product from the site in one of 2 ways
     - By deleting the product
         - This is only possible if the product has never been ordered.
 Once it has been ordered deleting it causes errors in the order history as it is associated with an OrderLineItem object.
 It would change the total of historic orders which would mean the business' records were incorrect.
 It can also cause errors in the functionality of the site.
-    - By setting the product to 'discontinued'
-        - This keeps the product in the database but removes it from appearing on the site.
-This avoids the issues listed above.

 - When an admin clicks on 'delete' they are presented with a modal which is dynamically populated based on whether a product has associated OrderLineItem objects.
-If it is possible to delete it (ie no associated OrderLineItem objects) then they have the option to delete, if it isn't they can mark it as discontinued.
+If it is possible to delete it (ie no associated OrderLineItem objects) then they have the option to delete.
-- Admins are also able to mark an object as discontinued by using the edit product form.

 **Value to User**